kevmyung/text-to-sql-bedrock/README.md

   - `1.basic-athena.ipynb`: Jupyter notebook to set up the S3 and Athena.
   - `2.advanced-athena.ipynb`: Jupyter notebook to run SQL queries on data stored in S3 using Athena.

-## Lab 2: Text-to-SQL Implementation
+## Lab 2: Text-to-SQL Implementation (Chain & Agent & Function Calling)

 This lab focuses on implementing Text-to-SQL functionality with different approaches.